lifs-tools/LipidXte2/core_app/doc/workflow.md

 * species: A collection of TreeItem<BARow> objects, containing information about species and their fractions.
 * baMap: A map associating TreeItem<BARow> objects with their corresponding BA (Base Anion) objects.
 * mFaAnionsList: An observable list of FAAnion objects, likely containing information about fatty acid anions.
-* noCorrection: A boolean flag indicating whether TX CF (Transmission Correction Factor) should be applied.
+* noCorrection: A boolean flag indicating whether TXCF (Transmission Correction Factor) should be applied.

 ### Key Outputs: